ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "a-note-on-emily-mills-research-notes" "800" /%}}

-The date of these notes suggests that perhaps the "Note" that Molly gave me was something she created specifically for whoever the new owner of the Mills home would be, and was designed specifically to pique interest in Emily.
+The date of these notes suggests that perhaps the "Note" that Molly gave me was something she created specifically for whoever the new owner of the Mills' home would be, and was designed specifically to pique interest in Emily.

 The answer to Molly's question "and some groceries?" seems to be yes.
 Perhaps the question arose because Jessie Brewer apparently did not continue to sell groceries, and this was what residents of the time would more likely remember.